Jainil-Gosalia/Applied-Data-Science/README.md

 </n>

 <h2>Format</h2>
 <p>The format for presentation of these algorithms is jupyter notebooks.
-In each of the directory, there will be a markdown file explaining in detail the dataset, the problem statement,  the algorithm selected for solution, the python packages used, implementation and results; a jupyter notebook detailing the step by step execution and a the dataset or a link to the dataset if the size of the dataset exceeds 25mb.
+In each of the directory, there will be a notebook explaining in detail the dataset, the problem statement,  the algorithm selected for solution, the python packages used, implementation and results; a jupyter notebook detailing the step by step execution and a the dataset or a link to the dataset if the size of the dataset exceeds 25mb.

 </n>
 <h2>Request</h2>